 2. Receiving the written letter of expulsion

-When you receive written notice that the school is thinking about expelling your child and that it is holding a manifestation determination review, you should attend this meeting.
+When you receive written notice that the school is thinking about expelling your child and that it is holding a Manifestation Determination Review (MDR), you should attend this meeting.
 The MDR must happen within 10 days.
 You can prevent a school expulsion hearing by persuading the Individualized Education Program (IEP) team that your child’s behavior stems from their disability.
 You can argue that your child’s behavior was because of your child’s disability.
 Or you can argue that your child’s behavior was because of the school’s failure to implement your child’s IEP.

-If the school decides that your child’s misconduct does not stem from their disability at the manifestation determination review, you can appeal the decision by requesting a due process hearing.
+If the school decides that your child’s misconduct does not stem from their disability at the MDR, you can appeal the decision by requesting a due process hearing.
 The school must notify the Illinois State Board of Education (ISBE) within one business day.
 The hearing must be held within 20 business days.